-All this will lead to a quality impulse for the entire organization that will (ultimately) translate into the quality of the primary process and the (social) return within the established sustainability policy and the social responsibility / Creating Shared Value.
-Putting social value (People and Planet) first instead of profit maximization (Profit) is increasingly becoming the starting point for organizations that work with new business models.
+All this will lead to a quality impulse for the entire organisation that will (ultimately) translate into the quality of the primary process, and the (social) return within the established sustainability and the social responsibility policy to create shared value.
+Putting social value (People and Planet) first instead of profit maximization (Profit) is increasingly becoming the starting point for organisations that work with new business models.

 A learn/work environment has both benefits and costs.
-Direct financial income from accommodation is only available in the event of the sale of real estate, shared use and/or (sub) letting of space.
+Direct financial income from the accommodation is only available in the event of the sale of real estate, shared use and/or (sub) letting of space.
 It goes without saying that sales revenues are “only” incidental revenues.
-Like your “table silver”, you can only monetize it once.
+Just like your “table silver”, you can only monetize it once.

-Using a DuPont-analysis, what-if scenarios can be used to simulate the possible effects within the context of one’s own strategic organizational goals.
+Using a DuPont analysis, what-if scenarios can be used to simulate the possible effects within the context of one’s own strategic organisational goals.
 In this way, the added value of the accommodation intervention(s) can be quantified in an integral value case.
 Value engineering instead of just cost reduction.

-The strategic organizational goals are by definition unique to an organization.
+The strategic organisational goals are by definition unique to an organisation.
 The Strategic Alignment Matrix® helps to map out your own strategic goals and to make the link to the value drivers that the learn/work environment has an influence on.
-Subsequently, interventions in the accommodation are derived that must contribute to adding value to the organizational goals.
-The learn/work environment influences the four strategic management areas: Finance, Market & Communication, Personnel & Organization and Primary process and thus (also) has an indirect effect on the business results of an organization.
-The learn/work environment contributes to the economic goals: Finances – Primary process (What can the building do?), And to the social goals, Personnel & Organization – Market & Communication (What does the building do to you as a person?).
+Subsequently, interventions in the accommodation are derived that must contribute to adding value to the organisational goals.
+The learn/work environment influences the four strategic management areas: Finance, Market & Communication, Personnel & Organisation and Primary process and thus (also) has an indirect effect on the business results of an organisation.
+The learn/work environment contributes to the economic goals: Finances – Primary process (What can the building do?), And to the social goals, Personnel & Organisation – Market & Communication (What does the building do to you as a person?).

 It is tempting to pay particular attention to the easy-to-measure direct (accommodation) cost reductions.
 Reducing accommodation costs is like downsizing: often fine as a temporary measure, but it should never be a goal in itself.
 Slimming can go too far, only past the turning point it becomes visible that it has gone too far.
 A more efficient (read smaller) area use is often confused with an increase in employee productivity.

-The learn/work environment has a direct effect on the well-being and motivation of students and employees and thus their learning and work performance.
-In most cases, employees form the largest cost item (70-80%) of the total budget, it is they who ensure the intended (social) return.
+The learn/work environment has a direct effect on the well-being, engagement and motivation of students and employees and thus their learning and work performance.
+In most cases, employees form the largest cost item approx. 70-80%) of the total budget, it is they who ensure the intended (social) return.

 In the vast majority of cases, indirect benefits and indirect cost reductions through the learn/work environment are more profitable than direct reductions in accommodation costs.

-By calculating the quick wins with the aid of accommodation scenarios, the optimal balance between the four management areas of value creation can be determined.
+By calculating the quick wins with the aid of accommodation scenarios, the optimal balance between the four management areas of value creation (Operations, Finance, Sales & Marketing and Human Resources) can be determined.
 The DuPont analysis can be used as a simulation model to explore the financial effects.

 If Real Estate as Spatial Alchemy resonates with your feelings, please feel free to contact us.
 We will make, without obligation, a tailor-made proposal for you, on how you can create (more) value with the learn/work environment.